xabb/anab/README.md

      every single phrase in your file and cut the files in section accordingly!
    - this process requires lots of machine ressources, so you should not abuse of it.
-   - OpenAI Whisper, according to our experience, has a 70-75 % of accuracy, so you surely have to rework all the transcription by hand, see the example below where it extracts phrases and transcript 'We don't torture' to 'We don't touch it', wrongly of course, but the section created are correct :
+   - OpenAI Whisper, according to our experience, has a 70-75 % of accuracy, so you will surely have to rework all the transcription by hand, see the example below where it extracts phrases and transcript 'We don't torture' to 'We don't touch it', wrongly of course, but the sections created are correct :

 ![Transcription Screen](whispered.png)